 The essential activity in marketing is to broadcast a message into the market.
 Whenever the message reaches somebody in the market, there are three questions we need to consider:

-- How many messages are send to the market, how often are they sent, and at what cost?
+How many messages are sent to the market, how often are they sent, and at what cost?

 If we take a look at our diagram of the market, we see that there are only three cases we need to consider, as illustrated in the diagram below:

-- The person we reach may not be in our target market.
-It is difficult to measure this factor directly in practice—at best we can measure how many people we reached and how many of them eventually became customers; nevertheless it is important to bear in mind, because the diluation factor will vary depending on the marketing channel we choose.
+The person we reach may not be in our target market.
+It is difficult to measure this factor directly in practice—at best we can measure how many people we reached and how many of them eventually became customers; nevertheless, it is important to bear in mind because the dilution factor will vary depending on the marketing channel we choose.

 relativeMarketSaturation=customers/targetMarket, the remaining market is